Identity card applications in London

 In order to do so, you will need the number of the identity document you used to make your application, so keep it handy!

 What do I need to do?

-You must be registered with this Embassy.
+- You must be registered with this Embassy.

 - If you wish to receive the new identity card by post you should bring a stamped (1st or 2nd class) envelope addressed to yourself (for the compulsory transmission of the activation codes of your identity card) and a stamped Special Delivery envelope addressed to yourself for the transmission of your eID.

-- The processing time to obtain a new identity card is around 6 weeks
+- The processing time to obtain a new identity card is around 6 weeks.

-An id-card costs £20, is valid for 10 years and is issued to adults and children over the age of 12 (the ID card is valid for 6 years for children between the age of 12 and 18)
+- An id-card costs £18, is valid for 10 years and is issued to adults and children over the age of 12 (the ID card is valid for 6 years for children between the age of 12 and 18).

 - For information about a Kids-ID (identity card for children under the age of 12), please click here.